Payments into your bank account

 - Some cheques paid in late in the day may not be processed until the next working day.

 - If money is paid into your account by mistake, the bank or building society can take it back again – you don’t have the right to keep it.
+It’s worth contacting them to let them know.

 Find out more